ajoberstar/graclj/notes-for-gradle.md

 ## Model

+- It might be nice if you could hide the internal model elements, so that reports such as the model task don't show them.

 ## Platform

 ## Language

+- Why is @LanguageType it's own annotation rather than a standard model rule annotation?
 - LanguageTransform seems pretty important for any language plugin, but it's still internal?
     - Can this be moved to public, but incubating?